pravinchandankhede/agenticai/README.md

 [Code](https://github.com/pravinchandankhede/agenticai/tree/main/src/SemanticKernel)

 ## Banking MAS
 This is a demo of multi agent system implementation for a banking scenario.
-This implements a loan application scenario and how varios agents gets involved in doing credit, policy, account checks.
+This implements a loan application scenario and how various agents gets involved in doing credit, policy, account checks.
 This is a distributed multi agent system and uses Azure Service Bus Topic based communication.
 [Code](https://github.com/pravinchandankhede/agenticai/tree/main/src/Banking-Multi-Agent-System-Demo)

 ## Model Context Protocol